youqad/Neurorobotics_Regression/Lab3_Regression.md

 <br>

-As for the accuracy (the higher the accuracy, the lower test/train error): as shown in the above figures comparing the train/test errors or all the models, LWLS doesn't seem to perform as good as LS (as its errors are higher).
-The obtained LWLS errors are rather similar the ones of the Gradient Descent (GD) method.
-Basically, there models we reviewed are twofold, with respect to their train/test errors:
+The obtained LWLS errors are rather similar to the ones of the Gradient Descent (GD) method.
+Basically, the models we reviewed are twofold, with respect to their train/test errors:

 - the ones that perform the most poorly are GD and LWLS, with an average error around  $0.07$.
 It should be noted, though, that the GD test error is very unstable compared to the LWLS error, which is almost monotonous

 - the models with the highest accuracy (i.e. the lowest errors) are the LS, RLS, and RLS with Sherman-Morrison (RLS2) ones: these are all least-squares-related algorithms, the only difference between them being the updating mechanism: the batch LS computes the best estimator in one go, whereas RLS and RLS2 proceed incrementally.
 Their errors slightly differ for a few ($≤ 1000$) number of input data points:

     - the LS and RLS methods have really similar errors (RLS being *slighly* better)
     - but the RLS2 train error is a little bit higher than the other two: this can be accounted for by the fact that the pseudo-inverse calculation resulting from the Sherman-Morrison lemma is too rough at first (it has had time to sufficiently converge toward the actual pseudo-inverse with so few iterations)

 ## Depending on the circumstances, how would you choose between an *incremental* method and a *batch* one?